QGruchet/HuffmanCoding/README.md

 # Installation

-To build our program, just needed to tape this in a terminal :
+To build our program, just needed to write this in a terminal :

 - ``` make ```